rankynbass/proton-xiv/docs/DEBUGGING-LINUX.md

 Make sure to have python development packages installed, as GDB python support will be required.

+**NOTE: using a debug Proton build will greatly improve the experience.**

 With this custom GDB you can `source` [Wine's custom unwinder](https://github.com/ValveSoftware/wine/blob/experimental_9.0/tools/gdbunwind.py) in your `~/.gdbinit`, and you will get backtraces across PE / unix boundaries.

 With older Proton you can use `source` [wine's gdbinit](https://github.com/ValveSoftware/wine/blob/proton_8.0/tools/gdbinit.py)